Trying to plan out your South of France Itinerary? Here’s how to hit the highlights on a one-week road trip.

 The ideal time of year to visit is in the summer when the lavender and sunflower fields are in bloom.
 This is also the most in-demand season but thankfully Provence is filled with wide open spaces so it rarely feels crowded.

 The best way to see the region is by renting a car and driving yourself since public transport is sparse between villages and arranged tours don’t allow you to see things at your own schedule.
-Driving here is easy — you drive on the left side of the road, tolls are automatically billed to your credit card and there’s ample parking outside of the big cities.
+Driving here is easy — you drive on the right side of the road, tolls are automatically billed to your credit card and there’s ample parking outside of the big cities.
 You can rent a car with just your license and passport.

 The following is a schedule I put together for one week in the South of France, allowing you to hit all the major highlights in record time.
 You can still follow this itinerary if you go during a different season besides summer but the route won’t be as scenic.
 It will also be significantly harder to drive on narrow mountain roads come winter.

 Flying into Paris is likely your most affordable option, so I suggest you start there.
 You can take a day to acclimate and enjoy the city, perhaps stopping by the Eiffel Tower or going to a museum you haven’t seen before if this is a return visit.

 Another option is to fly into Nice or Marseilles.
 Choose whichever one gets you there the cheapest since you have a long drive ahead of you either way.

 No matter where you fly into, take it easy on the first day and make sure you have lots of energy before you hit the road.

 From Paris you can catch a high-speed train to Avignon, where you can rent a car.
 I picked up a car in Avignon and returned it to Nice when the week was over.
 Avignon is the middle of Provence and makes a great starting point.
 I passed through the city but you can feel free to explore a little when you arrive.